How to Find Long-Tail Keywords: 9 Ways to Discover Long-Tail Terms

 If you only use one keyword tool every time you do keyword research, you’re selling yourself short and probably missing out on tons of long-tail keyword variations.
 The Google Keyword Tool is a great basic tool and a good place to start, but if you’re looking for more long-tail keywords, try these other options too:

-- WordStream’s Free Keyword Tool – Sorry to toot our own horn, but you really will get more long-tail suggestions with our keyword tool than most other tools out there.
-The Keyword Niche Finder is great for this purpose too.
+- WordStream’s Free Keyword Tool – Sorry to toot our own horn, but you really will get more long-tail suggestions and find more keyword niches with our keyword tool than most other tools out there.

 - Google Trends – Find out what people are searching on right now (like “Who will win the 2012 election?”).